adasomg/airbnb-is-antisemitic-blacklist/README.md

 # airbnb-is-antisemitic-blacklist
-Protest Airbnb's [Judea and Samaria jew ban](https://www.nytimes.com/2018/11/19/world/middleeast/airbnb-west-bank.html) by adding this list to your favorite ad-blocker.
+Protest Airbnb's [Judea and Samaria jew ban](https://www.nytimes.com/2018/11/19/world/middleeast/airbnb-west-bank.html) by adding this blacklist of Airbnb-related hosts to your favorite ad-blocker.

 # Installation
 ## Browser adblockers